How to Fix Error: No Such Partition Grub Rescue Windows 11/10

 - Deleting/resizing/merging/splitting Ubuntu partition

 For the problems caused by these reasons, we give the following solutions to helping you solve no such partition, grub rescue error on Windows 10.
+And you can click the social buttons to share with others if it helps you.

 Try these practical methods to fix Windows no such partition grub rescue error.

-1 - Fix MBR and Rebuild BCD
+- Fix MBR and rebuild BCD

 Part of GRUB lives in the Master Boot Record (MBR), while the other parts live in the Linux boot partition.
 At most times, the error no such partition grub rescue on Windows 10 happens after you deleting or formatting Ubuntu partition, which corrupts the MBR boot sector & boot sector code files and finally makes Windows 10 is unable to boot.